gem-pasteur/macsyfinder/doc/source/developer_guide/overview.rst

     README.md
         Brief information about the project.

-    requirements.txt
-        The list of python dependencies needed by macsyfinder. do not forget to install hmmsearch which is not handle by python packet manager `pip`

-    requirements_dev.txt
-        The list of extra dependencies needed if you want to contribute to the code.

     setup.py
         The installation recipe.

+    setup.cfg
+        The installation recipe.

+    pyproject.toml
+        tools to use to build the project.

 MacSyFinder architecture overview